rentruewang/mind/code/languages.md

 Go:

 I love the language, but simply have no use for it.
-It shines in building web backends / goroutines, but is outclassed by python / c++ in other areas, in terms of avaialbility of tools / libraries and features.
+It shines in building web backends / goroutines, but is outclassed by python / c++ in other areas, in terms of availability of tools / libraries and features.

 JS/TS: